PareshMayani/DAIICT-Summer-School-2013/README.md

 Contents of the respective directories:

-presentation : It contains the .PDF android-projects : This contains android examples/demos
+presentation : It contains the .PDF

+android projects : This contains android examples/demos